iramarJunior/aws-kubectl/README.md

 # aws-login
-A cronJob to access the aws-ecr.
+A cronJob to access the Amazon ECR Registries.